capactio/capact/docs/type-features.md

 Currently, the feature brings the following benefits:
 - **GraphQL API:** it allows User to find related Types based on a prefix of the parent node.
-- **Implementation manifest:** the `requires` block in Implementation manifest can refer to Types, which has additional references to parent node
+- **Implementation manifest:** the **requires** property in Implementation manifest can refer to Types, which has additional references to parent node

 ### Find Types based on prefix of parent nodes